 The Honours sub-committee:

 The Honours sub-committee may recommend up to three Gold Medals and six Awards of Merit in anyone year.
 Award nominations may be submitted at any time, but the cut-off date for awards to be made at Convention is 31st May.
-Nominations should be sent to the General Secretary or direct to the President, who chairs the Honours sub-committee.
+Nominations should be sent direct to the President, who chairs the Honours sub-committee.
 For further information see By-Law No. 2.